valanm22/documentation/learn/getting_started/quick_start.md

 **By default, MeiliSearch only returns the first 20 results for a search query.**

+If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its custom ranking rules and sorting rules.
+This is called placeholder search.

+If you enclose search terms in double quotes ("), MeiliSearch will only return documents that contain those terms in the order they were given.
+This gives users the option to make more precise search queries.
+This is called phrase search.

 ## Step 4: Web interface

 MeiliSearch offers an out-of-the-box web interface where you can test MeiliSearch interactively.
 You can access it on your browser at: `http://127.0.0.1:7700`.